GeeWee/geewee.github.io/_posts/2021-05-28-fluentassertions.md

 You'll want to use parts of it anyways
 ==========================================
 The power of `BeEquivalentTo` means that at some point you'll probably want to include FluentAssertions or a similar assertion library that gives you better assertions.
 So if you have to use it anyways - you might as well go all the way and use it for everything.
-That way you won't need to remember the syntax and conventions of two assertion libraries.[^6]
+That way you won't need to remember the syntax and conventions of two assertion libraries.[^5]

 So if you're going to take a sip of the kool-aid anyways, you might as well down the whole bottle, and just use FluentAssertions for all your assertions.
 Forever.

-# todo write footnotes
-#todo shorter example, and structure it a little better
+[^0]: Happened while writing this post as a matter of fact.
+[^1]: It does come at a cost of a slightly more unwieldy stacktrace though.
+[^2]: Apart from just flipping the table over, and vowing to never write a test again.
+[^3]: If you've asserted on HTTP responses, you might have tried your test failing on a non 2xx status code.
+Then the error message wouldn't contain the server response and you would have no idea why your test failed.

-[^5:]: Apart from either sorting the list, or manually selecting each entry through something like an ID and then asserting on it.
+[^4]: Apart from either sorting the list, or manually selecting each entry through something like an ID and then asserting on it.
-[^6]:  What was the difference between Assert.Equals vs Assert.Same again? <br> Is it Assert.Equals(actual, expected) or Assert.Equals(expected, actual)?
+[^5]:  What was the difference between Assert.Equals vs Assert.Same again? <br> Is it Assert.Equals(actual, expected) or Assert.Equals(expected, actual)?